 Unfortunately, most store-bought bubble milk tea mochi is not vegan.

 To be vegan, it must not have dairy or other animal products.
-But most manufacturers will add diary into the dessert-making process to get a creamy core.
+But most manufacturers will add dairy into the dessert-making process to get a creamy core.
 But you do not have to do so if you want a vegan option.

 You can skip this step or substitute the dairy with almond or coconut milk to make it vegan.
 For the tea, you can brew black tea instead and sweeten it with vegan substitutes.